-Baseboards and Floor – 20 minutes
+Clean the Baseboards and Kitchen Floor – 20 minutes

 I cheat when I do my baseboards.
-I clean mine by wrapping a microfiber cloth around my broom and dusting them off, then I wrap a clean wet cloth around the broom and wipe the baseboards again.
+I clean mine by wrapping a microfiber cloth around my broom and dusting them off.
+Then I wrap a clean wet cloth around the broom and wipe the baseboards again.